 You’re driving along and hear a loud boom.
 Your vehicle lurches and suddenly becomes difficult to control.
 Your bouncing and swerving; you fight to pull over to safety.
 What just happened?
 You flip on your hazard lights and get out of your car, you have a flat tire.
-You realize the boom was the tire blowing out.
+You realize the boom was tire blowouts.
 How did that happen?
 AutoFix has the answer.
-Here are six common causes of blowouts.
+Here are six common causes of tire blowouts.

 1. Road Damage